Doubly Linked List: C++, Python (Code Example)

 Deleting the head node

-It is necessary to delete the allocated memory after performing any kind of deletion operation.
-Otherwise, during the entire runtime of the program, the memory for the deleted block will remain occupied.
-No other application can use that memory segment.
+Freeing allocated memory after any deletion is required.
+Otherwise, the memory for the deleted block remains occupied for the entire runtime of the program, and no other application can use that memory segment.

-This operation is kind of the same as the deletion of the head.
-Here, instead of the head, we need to delete the tail.
-To identify a node as a tail node, we should check if the next pointer or next node is null or not.
-After deleting the tail, we need to free the memory.
+This operation is similar to deletion of the head.
+Instead of the head, the tail is removed.
+To identify a node as the tail, check whether the next pointer is null.
+After deleting the tail, the memory must be freed.

-This operation is also known as the “deletion from the back”.
+This operation is also known as deletion from the back.

 Step 2) Assign a variable or pointer to the tail node.

-Step 3) Make the “next” node as NULL and free the memory of the tail node.
+Step 3) Set the next pointer to NULL and free the memory of the tail node.

 head = ListHead